Tuesday, May 24, 2022

 A somewhat frosty climate in the beginning, but alcohol helps

-To this day, "Rapallo" stands for the unique features of German-Russian relations.
-On the one hand, it is an opportunity for a policy of understanding; on the other hand, the two nations walked a Sonderweg (particular path).
-The present wavering attitude of German policy towards Russia is a relic of long-gone times.
+To this day, "Rapallo" remains synonymous with the unique features of German-Russian relations.
+On the one hand, it presented an opportunity for a policy of understanding; on the other hand, the two nations walked a Sonderweg- a distinct path.
+The present wavering attitude of German policy towards Russia is a relic of a bygone era.

 Now the two gentlemen drink coffee.

-In an interview with the Badische Zeitung, Heinz Siebold clearly said, "The fact that 100 years after this treaty, there is this war is just horrible.
+In an interview with the Badische Zeitung, Heinz Siebold said, "The fact that 100 years after this treaty, there is this war is just horrible.
 At the time, the Treaty of Rapallo was an attempt by two outsider countries to come closer and cooperate economically.
-After World War I, Germany was on the brink because of the Treaty of Versailles, and Bolshevik Russia was a threat to the Western powers.
-The Treaty of Rapallo was a bold step to get closer, even if the Russians were never comfortable partners.
+After World War I, Germany was on the brink due to the Treaty of Versailles, and Bolshevik Russia posed a threat to the Western powers.
+The Treaty of Rapallo was a bold step toward closer relations, even if the Russians were never entirely comfortable partners.
 My scenic portrayal shows how the negotiations came about, how they proceeded."

 Wirth's decisive telephone call to Walter Rathenau

-The events took place 100 years ago, so Siebold continued modestly, "I don't want to spread a message, but illustrate the historical situation.
-For me, part of political education is to keep pointing out the value of democracy and understanding because neither falls from the sky.
-It is fatal that it does not seem possible for people to learn permanently from history.
+The events occurred 100 years ago, so Siebold continued modestly, "I don't want to spread a message, but illustrate the historical situation.
+For me, part of political education is to continually emphasize the value of democracy and understanding, because neither is something that falls from the sky.
+It is fatal that people can't learn permanently from history.
 But that doesn't change the fact that we must constantly struggle anew for understanding.
 This is true even if agreements only last for a while.
 Therefore, the Treaty of Rapallo is more topical than ever, even if German-Russian relations have now reached an all-time low.
 But that will not be the end of the story.
 We must not let the bridge to Russian culture and history be torn down."

 Thank you, Heinz.